enriqueluma/damavis-challenge/README.md

 # damavis-challenge
 ## Solution used
-For solving this problem I've decided to use the Breath First Search algorithm.
+For solving this problem I've decided to use the Breadth First Search algorithm.

 ## How to improve
 For smaller labyrinths such as the ones provided in the Challenge documentation, BFS is a suitable algorithm.
 However, I am aware that there could be some bigger labyrinths, up to 1000x1000.
 In this case, I am aware that there are more optimal solutions in regards time complexity.
 For example, the A*.